 Projects conducted by volunteers to support the troops range from collecting/sending lip balm and sun screen to making it possible for deployed parents to read bedtime stories to their children from overseas.
 See many more opportunities described by the USA Freedom Corps at: http://www.usafreedomcorps.gov/for_volunteers/spotlight/articles/200303-...

 There are also many organizations from dozens of countries sending humanitarian aid to Iraqi civilians, especially food and medicine – all with donations of time and money from volunteers.
-For just a few examples, see the list provided in Network for Good.
+For just a few examples, see the list provided in Network for Good (no longer available).

 Great effort is going into lobbying government officials in the US, the UK, and Australia to protest the war or to recommend subsequent actions.
 Volunteers are involved in building information Web sites (and posting to them), writing to legislators (or calling, faxing, and visiting), circulating petitions, and other actions to get attention.